 Inquiry into the use of the term good faith in civil penalty and criminal offence provisions in Commonwealth legislation

-The Attorney-General's Department is conducting an inquiry into use of the term good faith in civil penalty and criminal offence provisions in Commonwealth legislation (including delegated legislation).
+The Attorney-General's Department conducted an inquiry into use of the term good faith in civil penalty and criminal offence provisions in Commonwealth legislation (including delegated legislation).

 Terms of reference

-In considering the use of good faith in civil penalty and criminal offence provisions in Commonwealth legislation, the inquiry will:
+In considering the use of good faith in civil penalty and criminal offence provisions in Commonwealth legislation, the terms of reference for the inquiry were:

 - Consult as widely as it considers necessary